boegel/easybuild-wiki/Configuration.md

 ### Easyconfigs repository

 EasyBuild has support for keeping track of (tested) .eb easyconfigs.
 These files serve configuration files for software package installation.
-After successfully installing a software package using EasyBuild, the corresponding .eb file is uploaded to a repository defined by the `repositoryType` and `repositoryPath` configuration variables.
+After successfully installing a software package using EasyBuild, the corresponding .eb file is uploaded to a repository defined by the `repository` configuration variable.

 Currently, EasyBuild supports the following repository types:

-* `fs`: a plain flat file repository.
+* `FileRepository`: a plain flat file repository.
 In this case, the `repositoryPath` contains the directory where the files are stored,
-* `git`: a _non-empty_ **bare** git repository (created with `git init --bare` or `git clone --bare`).
+* `GitRepository`: a _non-empty_ **bare** git repository (created with `git init --bare` or `git clone --bare`).
    Here, the `repositoryPath` contains the git repository location, which can be a directory or an URL.
-* `svn`: an SVN repository.
+* `SvnRepository`: an SVN repository.
 In this case, the `repositoryPath` contains the subversion repository location, again, this can be a directory or an URL.

+you have to set the `repository` variable inside the config like so:
+`repository = FileRepository(repositoryPath)`

+optionally a subdir argument can be specified:
+`repository = FileRepository(repositoryPath, subdir)`

+You don't have to worry about these classes, easybuild will make them available inside the config file.

 Using `git` requires the `GitPython` Python modules, using `svn` requires the `pysvn` Python module (see [[Dependencies]]).